rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 npm install ngx-load-with
 ```

-> Note: you need Angular version 15.
+> Note: you need Angular version 15 or higher.

 To use `ngx-load-with`, import the `NgxLoadWithModule` module in your Angular module: